Sookeyy-12/CN-Lab-5thSem/README.md

 ## Lab 2 | 30-07-2024

-<details><summary><a href="https://Example.com">1.
+<details><summary>1.
 Find the IP address of your computer.
 Try connecting to different service providers and notice
-the changes, if any, in the IP address of your machine.</a></summary>
+the changes, if any, in the IP address of your machine.</summary>

 ![ipconfig](Images/image.png)

 </details>

-<details><summary><a href="https://Example.com">2.
+<details><summary>2.
 Run traceroute via two or more service providers for www.kiit.ac.in and report your
-observations, like if some paths default to IPv6 then how can you force traceroute to use IPv4, any private IP addresses routers that do not reply to requests, etc.</a></summary>
+observations, like if some paths default to IPv6 then how can you force traceroute to use IPv4, any private IP addresses routers that do not reply to requests, etc.</summary>

 1. Normal `tracert`
 ![alt text](Images/image-1.png)